Search for a rare disease

-Differential diagnosis includes heart-hand syndrome type 2, heart-hand syndrome type 3, brachydactyly-long thumb, SAL4-related disorders (Okihiro and acro-renal-ocular syndrome), ulnar-mammary syndrome, Slovenian type heart-hand syndrome, Fanconi anemia, distal 22q11.2 microdeletion syndrome, VACTERL association, thalidomide embryopathy, fetal valproate syndrome (see these terms) and other in utero teratogen exposure.
+Differential diagnosis includes heart-hand syndrome type 2, heart-hand syndrome type 3, brachydactyly-long thumb, SAL4-related disorders (Okihiro and acro-renal-ocular syndrome), ulnar-mammary syndrome, Slovenian type heart-hand syndrome, Fanconi anemia, distal 22q11.2 microdeletion syndrome, VACTERL association, thalidomide embryopathy, fetal valproate syndrome.

 Prenatal testing is based on DNA analysis of amniocentesis and chorionic villus sampling and may be useful to confirm ultrasound and echocardiography findings in families with a known HOS mutation.
 In women with HOS, cardiac defects should be evaluated by a cardiologist to determine what monitoring and care may be needed during pregnancy.

 The majority of the HOS mutations occur de novo.
 HOS is inherited in an autosomal dominant manner with complete penetrance for upper-limb malformations, and 75% penetrance for congenital heart malformations and with variable expressivity leading to a wide spectrum of phenotypes.
 Genetic counseling should be offered to parents with a TBX5 mutation informing them of their 50% risk of transmitting it on to their children.
 Molecular genetic testing is not sufficient to precisely predict the severity of upper-limb and congenital heart anomalies.